So, you have decided that you want to purchase a house, but you are not sure how much you can afford to pay for one!

 As you can see, this method requires you to know how much you need for saving, spending, and your other financial obligations.
 You will have this information if you already have a budget.
 Otherwise, you will need to take the time necessary to look through your checkbook and other records to determine the appropriate amounts.

 If you decide that the amount that is available for housing and related expenses is not enough to purchase a house that will be adequate for your needs, wants or desires, there are a number of alternatives for you to consider.

 1. Reduce your discretionary spending in other categories and apply the resulting savings to housing and related expenses.

-4. Rent a modest residence for a period of time and save the difference between the amount of that rent and the amount that you would have been spent for the more expensive housing that you otherwise would have chosen.
+4. Rent a modest residence for a period of time and save the difference between the amount of that rent and the estimated amount that you would have spent for the more expensive housing that you otherwise would have chosen.

 5. Rent with an option to purchase.
 You will be able to enjoy living in the house while you are saving money to make the necessary down payment.

 6. Spend less money for a lot.
-Purchasing a smaller lot, or a lot located in a somewhat less developed area, will enable you to either reduce your total cost or have more money for the house itself.
+Purchasing a smaller lot, or a lot located in a somewhat less developed area, will enable you to either reduce your total cost or have more money to pay for the house itself.

 11. Rent to someone else part of the residence you purchase.
 The rental income will offset a portion of your housing and related expenses.

 12. Consider purchasing a home through the assistance of HUD (the U. S. Department of Housing and Urban Development).
 Many HUD homes require a down payment of only 3% and some as little as $100.
 HUD will pay the real estate broker’s commission, up to 6% of the sales price and may pay the closing costs charged by the mortgage company.

 13. Check on the various types of mortgages that are available.